RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `N1` and `J2` are examples of valid inputs.

+* ##### subject_qnode_key

+    - A specific subject query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

+* ##### object_qnode_key

+    - A specific object query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

-    - This is a required parameter and must be included.
+    - This is not a required parameter and may be omitted.

-    - `N1`, `J2`, and `FET` are examples of valid inputs.
+    - `n00` and `n01` are examples of valid inputs.

 ### overlay(action=predict_drug_treats_disease)